mendix/docs/content/appstore/connectors/opc-ua.md

 ---
 title: "OPC UA"
 category: "Connectors"
-description: "Describes how to use the OPC UA connector, which is available in the Mendix App Store."
+description: "Describes how to use the OPC UA connector, which is available in the Mendix Marketplace."
-tags: ["app store", "app store component", "OPC UA", "connector", ]
+tags: ["Marketplace", "Marketplace component", "OPC UA", "connector", ]
 #If moving or renaming this doc file, implement a temporary redirect and let the respective team know they should update the URL in the product.
 See Mapping to Products for more details.
 ---

-{{% todo %}}[Check answers to all information with multiple question marks ??????????]{{% /todo %}}

 ## 1 Introduction